 What Is Window Film?

 Before we dive into why you want to install window film, let’s first discuss what exactly it is.
 The window film is a sheet of strong polyester laminate.
 It’s treated in a variety of ways to improve the look and performance of existing windows.
 Usually installed on the inside of a window, the interior facing side is a scratch-resistant coating.
 The other side has an adhesive that bonds to the glass window to hold it in place seamlessly.

 There are many different types of window films and many different reasons you might consider installing them in your home.
 Today I wanted to share with you three common reasons homeowners choose to install window film on their home’s windows.

 Protecting Your Furniture and Flooring From Fading

 One fantastic feature that window film will give the windows in your home is adding an extra layer to your window that helps block glare and keeps ultraviolet rays out.
 Over time, ultraviolet rays can fade furniture and flooring.
 A dual-reflective window film is designed to prevent this.

 Dual reflective window films will reduce glare while at the same time blocking UV rays that are trying to get through your windows.
 Even better, it does all this without degrading your exterior views, so it is virtually unnoticeable.

 Making Your Home More Energy Efficient

 Everybody knows that glass is an inferior form of energy insulation.
 What you may not know, though, is that the U.S. Department Of Energy estimates that15% of the average home’s wall space is glass.
 75% of energy loss in a house is lost through the windows.
 It’s not hard to see that this is a major inefficiency.

-By adding energy efficient window film to your windows, it is possible to save up to 50% on your home’s heating and cooling costs.
-Low E (Low emissivity) are great for cooler weather climates where energy conservation is desired.
+By adding energy-efficient window film to your windows, it is possible to save up to 50% on your home’s heating and cooling costs.
+Low E (Low emissivity) is great for cooler weather climates where energy conservation is desired.
 The dual reflective window films we previously described are also fantastic at blocking solar heat from entering your home.

 Increasing The Security Of Your Home